 While three grapes shine, other lesser known local varieties are worth seeking out in Campania.
 One of my personal favorite white wines I sampled was a 100% varietal Biancolella.
 The wine was from Ettore Sammarco in the Ravello sub-region of Costa Amalfi DOC.
 The Biancolella offered soft notes of lemon, orange blossom, green herbs and anise with a saline, mineral, acid driven palate.
 The Ravello sub-region is the highest region within the DOC.
 This means it receives the biggest night to day temperature swing.
 The vineyards are terraced and trained on a high wires for maximum cooling potential.These conditions combine to provide a perfectly balanced wine with mouth-watering acid.
 Sadly, the United State doesn’t import Ettore Samarco’s wines yet.
 Buut I see good things in the future for this region.

-All the wines of Campania were memorable and could be found at reasonable price point, generally ranging from $5-30.
-Attention is being drawn to their food pairing finesse.
-If there is anything sommeliers love, it is little known, unique, mineral driven whites and reds that kill the food pairing game with versatility.
-Over the last few years these wine have begun to make appearances on the wine lists of big name restaurants and I expect to see more appearing in the not-so-distant-future. – JE
+All the wines of Campania were memorable and reasonable priced, generally ranging from $5-30.
+Plus, their food pairing finesse is drawing attention.
+If there is anything sommeliers love, it is little known, unique, mineral whites and reds that kill the food pairing game with versatility.
+Over the last few years these wines have begun to make appearances on the wine lists of big name restaurants.
+I expect to see more appearing in the not-so-distant-future.